Start Your Path to a Healthcare Career as a Medical Assistant.

-- Collect and input patient medical history into a computer
+- Collect and input patient medical history into the computer

-- Create and manage patient files and various medical reports
+- Create and manage patient files and reports

 - Process medical insurance claims